zhw00747/PlasticityProject/README.md

 # PlasticityProject
-creating abaqus subroutine for the course "Plasticity Theory"
+Creating Abaqus VUMAT subroutine for the PhD course "Plasticity Theory" at NTNU.